 What I love most about decorating for the holidays is the warmth of the rich colors and the brilliance of the glimmery objects.
-Both reflect our feelings of delight in being with family and the specialness it deserves.
+Both reflect our feelings of delight at being with family and the enthusiasm it deserves.

 The gilded and crystal sconces that flank the server were found at an antique shop in Sorrento, Italy on a summer trip, but they work perfectly with my sparkling holiday setting.

 As the flowers begin to wilt, this server will become a platform for more winter greenery.
 The closer we get to the holidays the more thematic decor I layer in.
-It’s all part of the progression of movable and transitional decor.
+It’s all part of the progression of transitional seasonal decor.

-In the next few weeks I’ll be sharing much more, including my holiday mantel, a tabletop tree, a DIY project and of course, a Christmas Eve table setting (as well as one for Hanukkah, if my plates arrive before the holiday is over!)
+In the next few weeks I’ll be sharing much more, including my holiday mantel, a tabletop tree, a DIY project and of course, a Christmas Eve table setting.